-Apple CEO Tim Cook has repeatedly stressed how excited he is about augmented reality (AR) but also that the company is working to develop products that “put humanity at the center.”
+Apple CEO Tim Cook has repeatedly emphasized his enthusiasm for augmented reality (AR) but also that the company is working to develop products that “put humanity at the center.”

 Tim Cook has regularly spoken about how excited he is about AR and what it can offer, without ever revealing anything about Apple's AR plans.
 However, in a short new interview, he both talked about the future of AR and made clear where Apple sees the challenges with it.
 Speaking to China Daily expressed Cook describes it as follows: